 You won't be able to fix all your problems just by taking a bunch of practice tests without further analysis.
 After each test, go over what you missed and figure out how you can avoid similar mistakes in the future.
 Try to also find other practice questions that test the same skills as the questions you missed so you can learn how to solve them correctly.

 With each practice test, you should master more and more of the material until you reach a point at which none of the questions on the exam can stump you.

 Don't get stumped.
 I know this is my second terrible image pun in one article, and I gotta say, I'm not sorry at all.

 Bottom Line: Is the SAT Hard?
 Will It Be Hard for You?

-Everyone has a different baseline level of comfort with the format and content of the SAT, but ultimately, the difficulty level of the test depends on how much you prepare.
-Be sure to take plenty of practice tests, address your mistakes meticulously, and learn strategies to decrease your stress levels if testing anxiety is an issue for you.
+Everyone has a different baseline level of comfort with the format and content of the SAT.
+In the end, though, the difficulty level of the test depends on how prepared you are for it.
+Be sure to take plenty of practice tests, address your mistakes meticulously, and learn strategies that can help you decrease your stress levels if test-taking anxiety is an issue for you.

 Thinking about getting a review book to guide your SAT prep?
 Read our reviews for the best SAT prep books released this year.

 Should you start studying for the SAT now?
-Or is it ok to wait a little while?
+Or is it OK to wait a little while?
 Learn more with our guide on how long you should study for the SAT based on your score goals.